ShizuVoice/qna-bot/README.md

 Before downloading the source code, you will need to download and install `Python` first by going [here](https://www.python.org/downloads/).
 After downloading the installer, run it and make sure you have ticked the box "Add Python 3.x to PATH" before installing.

-After installing Python, you have to open Command Prompt and install `discord.py` by typing `py -3 -m pip install -U discord.py` into the Command Prompt.
+After installing Python, you have to open Command Prompt and install `discord.py` and `psutil` by typing `py -3 -m pip install -U discord.py` and `py -3 -m pip install -U psutil` into the Command Prompt.

 After installing `discord.py`, you will need to download the lastest source code [here](https://github.com/SilentVOEZ/qna-bot/releases) and extract it anywhere you like.